flass/pantagruel/README.md

 						   to set non-default values if not already, e.g. turn on collapsing:
 						     `pantagruel -i config_file --refresh -c init`
 						   to revert to default values, e.g. turn off collapsing:
-						     `pantagruel -i config_file --refresh --no_colapse init`
+						     `pantagruel -i config_file --refresh -n init`
                            to do both, e.g. turn off collapsing and switch to use ecceTERA recconciliation method:
-						     `pantagruel -i config_file --refresh --no_colapse -e ecceTERA init`
+                             `pantagruel -i config_file --refresh -n -e ecceTERA init` Currently, only short options (e.g., -e or -n, NOT --rec_method or --no_collapse) are supported after --refresh.

  General configuration options: